scpuri/SecNotes/RiskModeling.md

+# PASTA Threat Modeling

+## Overview

+PASTA is a risk-centric approach that focuses on simulating potential attacks to understand threats and vulnerabilities within an application or system.
+It emphasizes the context of the application and aims to align security efforts with business objectives.

+## Stages of PASTA

+### 1. Define the Objectives

+- **Goal**: Establish the security objectives and business requirements for the application.
+- **Activities**:
+  - Identify stakeholders and their security concerns.
+  - Define the application’s business context and critical functions.

+### 2. Define the Technical Scope

+- **Goal**: Understand the technical components of the system.
+- **Activities**:
+  - Create architecture diagrams and data flow diagrams (DFDs).
+  - Identify all components, including servers, databases, and interfaces.

+### 3. Decompose the Application

+- **Goal**: Break down the application into manageable components for analysis.
+- **Activities**:
+  - Identify and document the various subsystems and their interactions.
+  - Analyze data storage, data flows, and user interactions.

+### 4. Identify Threats

+- **Goal**: Identify potential threats to each component.
+- **Activities**:
+  - Use threat modeling frameworks like STRIDE or others to classify threats.
+  - Consider attacker perspectives and possible attack vectors.

+### 5. Analyze Vulnerabilities

+- **Goal**: Evaluate the identified threats against the application to determine vulnerabilities.
+- **Activities**:
+  - Conduct vulnerability assessments or reviews of existing security controls.
+  - Map threats to known vulnerabilities using databases (e.g., OWASP, CVE).

+### 6. Simulate Attacks

+- **Goal**: Conduct simulations to understand how threats can be exploited.
+- **Activities**:
+  - Perform penetration testing or red teaming exercises to validate threats.
+  - Analyze results to understand potential impacts and exploitability.

+### 7. Assess Risk

+- **Goal**: Evaluate the risks posed by identified threats and vulnerabilities.
+- **Activities**:
+  - Use risk assessment methodologies (e.g., qualitative or quantitative analysis).
+  - Prioritize risks based on impact and likelihood.

+### 8. Mitigation Strategies

+- **Goal**: Develop and implement strategies to mitigate identified risks.
+- **Activities**:
+  - Propose security controls, policy changes, or design modifications.
+  - Create a risk management plan that includes timelines and responsibilities.

+## Benefits of PASTA

+- **Business Alignment**: Focuses on aligning security with business objectives and critical functions.
+- **Comprehensive Approach**: Addresses technical, procedural, and organizational aspects of security.
+- **Dynamic**: Adaptable to different technologies, platforms, and development methodologies.

+## Conclusion

+By following the PASTA methodology, organizations can develop a thorough understanding of potential threats to their applications and implement effective security measures to mitigate risks, ultimately leading to more secure systems and greater stakeholder confidence.

 # Risk Modeling Using STRIDE Model

 The STRIDE model is a threat modeling framework that helps identify and categorize potential security threats to a system.
 STRIDE stands for: